Image Source: freedigitalphotos.net / winnond

 Soak for as long as you wish.
 Finish by rinsing yourself with a cool shower for 5 minutes to wash away all excreted body toxins, clay, and to close the pores of your skin.
 Please follow up with at least 2 glass of filtered water in the hours following.
 You will be amazed at how good you feel afterwards!

 Why these particular ingredients?
 Here’s a bit more information on each one.

 Epsom salts – or magnesium sulphate – is wonderful for so many things.
 They help to ease stress and improve sleep and concentration, helps muscles and nerves to function properly, reduces inflammation thus relieving pain and muscle cramps, helps to flush toxins out of the body, improves absorption of nutrients, even help to prevent or ease migraine headaches.
 The best and cheapest place to obtain Epsom salts is at your local large animal supply store – they give Epsom salts to horses when they are not well.
-Otherwise, here’s an Amazon supplier with a good price:
+Otherwise, here’s a good one from Amazon.